Quantized-Tinyllava: a new multimodal foundation model enables efficient split learning: Conclusion

 \section{Conclusion}

-In our study, we presented a novel multi-modal foundation model structure that integrates the quantization technique to enable efficient split learning.
-In our experiment, we demonstrated that our model preserves most performance while requiring only the transmission of low-bit integer features across the network.
-We also presented a general framework for constructing, evaluating, and analyzing small scale multi-modal foundation model with quantization integrated.
+In our work, we propose Quantized-TinyLLaVA, a multimodal foundation models with corresponding split learning framework that integrates data compression techniques to enable communication-efficient split learning.
+Through extensive experiments, we demonstrate that our framework preserves most of the model performance while requiring only the transmission of low-bit integer features across the network.
+Moreover, the proposed approach exhibits strong robustness against feature-inversion attacks.
+Additionally, we provide a theoretical framework, grounded in Shannon’s entropy theorem, for determining the optimal quantization bitwidth.

+In our framework, QLoRA achieves stronger model performance but incurs higher communication overhead and poses greater data-leakage risks.
+In contrast, RD-FSQ offers a more comprehensive balance among privacy protection, communication efficiency, and model performance.
+This suggests that RD-FSQ is preferable in scenarios where minimizing communication cost and enhancing privacy protection are critical.
+Conversely, QLoRA is better suited for scenarios that can tolerate higher communication overhead and data-leakage risk while prioritizing model performance.